Psychedelic Retreat for Mental Health Professionals, informed by Acceptance and Commitment Therapy

 In the recent Special issue for Psychedelics in the Journal of Contextual Behavioral Science 2020, multiple leading researchers illustrate how ACT and psychedelics can be interwoven to create what may become new era of breakthrough therapies.
 This retreat has been developed in a very similar vein and following the daily data of 62 single cases that we already collected during these retreats.

-(See New Atlas FDA Breakthrough therapy, or Wired for more depth).
+Following recent developments in psychopharmacology research (see New Atlas FDA Breakthrough therapy, or Wired for more depth).
 The purpose of this retreat is to prepare and connect those interested in such developments.
 If you are interested in collaborating on future retreats like this, you are especially welcome.

 The Programme: This four and a half day retreat + two month (average length) integration programme consists of: